teremterem/claude-code-proxy/README.md

 1. **Receiving requests** in Anthropic's API format 📥
 2. **Converting** the requests to LiteLLM format 🔄
 3. **Sending** the request to Anthropic via LiteLLM 📤
+4. **Logging** all interactions to Langfuse for observability 📊
-4. **Converting** the response back to Anthropic format 🔄
+5. **Converting** the response back to Anthropic format 🔄
-5. **Returning** the formatted response to the client ✅
+6. **Returning** the formatted response to the client ✅

-The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients. 🌊
+The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients while providing comprehensive logging and analytics through Langfuse. 🌊

+## Langfuse Integration 📊

+All API interactions are automatically logged to Langfuse, providing:
+- Request/response tracking
+- Performance metrics
+- Usage analytics
+- Error monitoring
+- Token consumption tracking

+Configure your Langfuse credentials in the `.env` file to enable logging.

 ## Contributing 🤝